Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 <br>

 # Introducing mahjong input support
-The brand *new* and *exciting* feature *unique* to TTX-Monitor+ is support for **mahjong games**.
+The brand new and exciting feature unique to TTX-Monitor+ is support for **mahjong games**.
 Well, actually only **Taisen Hot Gimmick 5** for now, maybe **Taisen Hot Gimmick Mix Party** in the future.
 There’s quite some history with mahjong games and their JVS I/O emulation.

-Apparently, while both use indeed JVS for I/O communication, it seems like a *custom implementation*, since JVS is *flexible enough* to do this. *Why?* I don’t know, they could’ve stuck with the standard (you know, the `S` part) mahjong panel handling.
-The people behind JConfig have been trying to figure this out, and told me that a *different* **JVS dump** is needed in order to provide the *correct data* the games are expecting.
+Apparently, while both use indeed JVS for I/O communication, it seems like a **custom implementation**, since JVS is flexible enough to do this.
+Why?
+I don’t know, they could’ve stuck with the standard (you know, the `S` part) mahjong panel handling.
+The people behind JConfig have been trying to figure this out, and told me that a different JVS dump is needed in order to provide the correct data the games are expecting.
 Until then, let’s go for a *hacky* solution.

-Luckily for us, the developers left keyboard controls for *debugging*, or at least on `THG5`, which uses DirectInput. `THGMP` doesn’t, though it seems to map some keys, which aren’t activated for some reason.
+Luckily for us, the developers left keyboard controls for debugging, or at least on **THG5**, which uses DirectInput. **THGMP** doesn’t, though it seems to map some keys, which aren’t activated for some reason.
 I’m still investigating this, so hopefully there’s a way to unlock the keyboard for THGMP.
 It should work until a proper way to emulate the mahjong JVS I/O is finally sorted out.

-The *only* loader that was able to run THG5 with the debug controls is the original, the first released `TypeX Loader`.
+The only loader that was able to run THG5 with the debug controls is the original, the first released **TypeX Loader**.
 The reason for this is that every other loader creates a fake DirectInput device to prevent the games from taking inputs by themselves, forcing only the virtual JVS inputs to be recognized.
-For mahjong titles, this hook was *disabled*, leaving the game to take the inputs, and despite the loader offering a mahjong panel input configuration, it was never implemented and *never worked*.
-We’ll be doing the first, and *fix* the later.
+For mahjong titles, this hook was disabled, leaving the game to take the inputs, and despite the loader offering a mahjong panel input configuration, it was never implemented and never worked.
+We’ll be doing the first, and fix the later.

-So, with this in mind, the idea is to give the *fake feeling* of proper emulation, by enabling the *remapping* of the keyboard keys to any device, including the keyboard itself.
+So, with this in mind, the idea is to give the fake feeling of proper emulation, by enabling the **remapping** of the keyboard keys to any device, including the keyboard itself.
 For this, a DirectInput wrapper is implemented, with some algorithm complexity.
-Basically, it takes care of all the input handling, and manages the *original* and *user* mapped keys.
-This way, we want to avoid any conflicts that might occur when *overlapping* the original and user configuration.
+Basically, it takes care of all the input handling, and manages the original and user mapped keys.
+This way, we want to avoid any conflicts that might occur when overlapping the original and user configuration.

 While it sounded simple at first, it was quite challenging to implement correctly.
 All the mahjong input configuration has been separated from the normal input, to make it easier and cleaner to develop and understand.